groonga/gcs.groonga.org/docs/tutorial/index.md

 ### Restrictions

-Groonga CloudSearch only supports `q` parameter for now.
-Other parameters such as `start` and `size` will be supported in the future release.
+Groonga CloudSearch doesn't support sorted and/or restricted facets for now.
+Such features will be supported in the future release.

 See also: [Search Requests - Amazon CloudSearch](http://docs.amazonwebservices.com/cloudsearch/latest/developerguide/Search.Requests.html)